tonomoshia/tonomoshia/100DaysofWesBos.md

 Ended up in a blackhole of setting preferences in VS Code which led to perfescting zsh and git aliases.
 A waste of time that for some reason seems incredibly urgent at the time.
 Hopefully it will pay off later, _if I can remember my new aliases_.
 Luckily there is an alias for that will list all my aliases.
 Very meta.

+Stayed at my desk a little bit longer to complete the [LaunchCode][27] JavaScript Conditionals [exercises for chapter 5][53].

+My repl.its:

+- [Conditional Exercises 1 & 2][52]
+- [Conditional Exercises 3 & 4][53]
+- [Conditional Exercises 5 & 6][55]

+The studio for Chapter 5 is about "Goal Setting and Getting Into the Right Mindset" They reference a [TED Talk by Carol Dweck][56] where she discusses the power of believing you can improve.
+There are two ways to think about a problem that’s slightly too hard for you to solve.
+>Are you not smart enough to solve it … or have you just not solved it yet?

+A valuable tidbit to keep in mind for myself and to remind my children of.

 <hr>
 Hi from [tonomoshia](https://twitter.com/tonomoshia).<br>(c) 2020 [Elizabeth Reiher](https://elizabethreiher.com)
 <hr>